Laundry Room Designs That Prove Function Can Be Gorgeous

 Put that space over your washer and dryer to good use with a simple and inexpensive shelf (of course, you’ll need a front-loading washer for this trick).
 Support a shelf on 3 sides for maximum strength — this solution is especially handy in a compact laundry room in a small home or apartment.

-Functional Laundry Room Designs with Stunning StyleBargain Basement Laundry
+Laundry Room Designs That Prove Function Can Be GorgeousBargain Basement Laundry

 Lots of elbow grease and imagination turned a dingy basement into a stylish launderette, complete with a vintage cement laundry sink and hand-painted checkerboard floor.
 The lighting fixtures are made from old colanders and mason jars.
 An 80-year-old salvaged doll house adds storage for detergents and other necessities.